adamenkov/lj2ebook/README.md

 File | Description
 -----|------------
 get_page_list.pl | Go through all months in 2004-2015 and extract the LiveJournal post titles and HTTP addresses, put the result in the file page_list.txt.
-It should be run only once, if no new posts are written any more. get_posts.pl | Download all posts (without comments) and store them (together with their title and date) in the subdirectory post.  ~~It should be run only once.
+It should be run only once if no new posts are written any more. get_posts.pl | Download all posts (without comments) and store them (together with their title and date) in the subdirectory post.  ~~It should be run only once.
 If you run it again, all your fixes will be overwritten.~~  UPDATE: If you run it again, only new posts will be downloaded. get_image_list.pl | Get the list of all referenced images and put it in the file image_list.txt. get_missing_image_list.pl | Find all broken links to images and write the list to file missing_image_list.txt.
 You don't really want broken images in the eBook.
 Some posts are not even decipherable (by readers) without them.